 It’s important to know that cough medicine is always an option when dealing with cold and flu symptoms, however, be aware that certain over-the-counter medications can have side effects.
 Most notably, cold and flu medications—including anti-inflammatories and decongestants—have been linked to cardiovascular complications.
 While these types of medications can be beneficial regarding certain severe symptoms, make sure you use them as directed and are aware of their potential side effects.
 It’s always a good idea to talk to your doctor or other health care provider if you have any concerns or questions.

 For more ways to beat the bug this season if the flu does come your way, check out these additional tips for what to do if you get the flu.
-And remember, getting your flu vaccine, washing your hands and disinfecting surfaces are things you can do every day to keep the flu at bay.
+And remember, getting your flu shot, washing your hands and disinfecting surfaces are things you can do every day to keep the flu at bay.